codeplaysoftware/portBLAS/doc/Gemm.md

 #endif
 ```

 These backend headers call `Gemm_Launcher::_select_gemm()` with various parameters depending on the inputs given.
 For example, they commonly call different configurations depending on input size to obtain optimal performance for a given size or range of sizes.
 Backend configurations are covered in further detail in [this section](#backend-configurations).

 ## GEMM Launcher

 The `Gemm_Launcher` class wraps the creation of the actual `Gemm` class as well as the creation of the matrix views (which are what is actually passed to the `Gemm` class for use in the kernel).
-This happens in the `::select_gemm()` member function where it also executes the created `Gemm` through the passed in executor and returns the associated event.
+This happens in the `::select_gemm()` member function where it also executes the created `GEMM` through the passed in executor and returns the associated event.

 ```c++
 namespace blas {